manvisurya/domain_adaptation/README.md

 ## Overview

-This repository contains the implementation of a source-free domain adaptation approach for monocular depth estimation.
-The method enables a model trained on synthetic indoor environment (Virtual Gallery dataset) to adapt to real-world indoor scenes at test time, without requiring the original training data.
+The primary objective of the thesis is to explore whether synthetic data (Virtual gallery dataset) can serve as a scalable and effective source for training adaptive depth estimation systems.
+More specifically, the research seeks to determine whether a model trained using synthetic images without access to ground truth labels or target domain camera parameters can successfully generalize to different environments using selfsupervised TTDA techniques.
+The proposed system will perform supervised learning on a synthetic dataset and later adapt at test time using only unlabeled target domain (NYU dataset) images.
+This strategy avoids reliance on manual annotations, source data during inference, or knowledge of deployment conditions, making it ideal for applications in wearable technologie

 ### Key Features